X

 Operator

-Thank you Danish and good morning everyone.
-We welcome you to E2E Networks Limited Q3 and nine month FY26 earnings con call.
-We have with us on call today Mr. Tarun Dua, the Managing Director, Mr. Nitin Jain the CFO and Mr. Ronald Gawa, the Company Secretary.
-I must remind you that the discussion on today’s call may include certain forward looking statements and must be viewed in conjunction with the risk that the company may face.
-Thank you and over to you sir.
+Thank you, Danish, and good morning, everyone.
+We welcome you to E2E Networks Limited Q3 and nine months FY26 earnings con call.
+We have with us on call today Mr. Tarun Dua, the Managing Director; Mr. Nitin Jain, the CFO; and Mr. Ronit Gaba, the Company Secretary.
+I must remind you that the discussion on today’s call may include certain forward-looking statements and must be viewed in conjunction with the risk that the company may face.

 Tarun DuaManaging Director

-Thank you Soumya and thank you Dhanish and welcome everyone to the Q3 earnings call for the financial year ending March 26th.
-Let me start by reintroducing E2E network for the new listeners.
-So E2E was founded in 2009 and is amongst one of the largest AI ML Cloud GPU players in India.
-Currently we have been a champion of contractless computing since the inception and many of the current large unicorns have used E2E network compute infrastructure when they scaled up themselves from startup to unicorn stage.
+Thank you, Soumya, and thank you, Danish, and welcome, everyone, to the Q3 earnings call for the financial year ending March ’26.
+Let me start by reintroducing E2E Networks for the new business.
+So E2E was founded in 2009 and is amongst one of the largest AI/ML cloud GPU players in India currently.
+We have been a champion of contactless computing since inception.
+And many of the current large unicorns have used E2E Networks’ compute infrastructure when they scaled up themselves from start-up to unicorn stage.

-So obviously as a cloud based out of India and headquartered in India, like we provide a complete sovereignty over there to our customers.
-Then the other levels of sovereignty are which obviously there are initiatives in this country going on especially the semiconductor mission, the quantum mission, the AI mission.
-So the model sovereignty is being built with the help of India AI mission.
+So obviously, as a cloud-based out of India and headquartered in India, we provide a complete sovereignty over there to our customers.
+Then the other levels of sovereignty are which obviously, there are initiatives in this country going on, especially the semiconductor mission, the quantum mission, the AI mission.
+So the models of sovereignty is being built with the help of India AI mission.
 The semiconductor sovereignty is being built with the semiconductor mission.
 The quantum sovereignty is being built with the quantum mission.

 Nitin JainChief Financial Officer

-Thank you.
-Darun Good morning everyone.
-Thank you for joining us today and for continued interest in the E2E network.
-I would walk you through our financial performance for Q3.26 Q3 FY26 has been a strong operational quarter for E2E Networks marked by robust revenue growth, improved operating leverage and a continuous investment for future scale.
-Our operational revenue stood at 700 million, registering a growth of 68.3% year on year and 59.8 quarter on quarter growth.
-The growth is driven by higher capacity utilization, increased enterprise workloads and early traction for strategic and government lit.
+Thank you, Tarun.
+Good morning, everyone.
+Thank you for joining us today and for continued interest in the E2E Networks.
+I would walk you through our financial performance for Q3 ’26.
+Q3 FY26 has been a strong operational quarter for E2E Networks, marked by robust revenue growth, improved operating leverage, and the continuous investment for future scale.
+Our operational revenue stood at INR700 million, registering a growth of 68.3% year-on-year and 59.8% quarter-on-quarter growth.
+The growth is driven by higher capacity utilization, increased enterprise workloads, and early traction for strategic and government-linked contracts.

 Questions and Answers: